DSoftwareArtist/DSoftwareArtist/README.md

 ## Hi there!
 I'm Reamon Sumapig
 ... and I consider myself not just a software developer, but **DSoftwareArtist**.
 <br><br>
-In other words, that I can work on a variety of projects, such as mobile apps, websites, and business software solutions.
+In other words, I can work on a variety of projects, such as mobile apps, websites, and business software solutions.
 <br>
 On my GitHub profile, you will find a collection of my projects and contributions to open source software.
 I am excited to be part of the vibrant and collaborative community of developers on GitHub, and I am always open to new opportunities to work on interesting projects.
 Thank you for visiting my profile!
 <br><br>Here's more about me: